 The turn onto downwind should be made at the same distance out as a normal circuit.
 A wider downwind leg may be advisable if a particularly strong crosswind toward the runway exists, as this will decrease the time spent on the base leg.
-More commonly the effects of a headwind or tailwind on the crosswind leg will require less or more anticipation of when to start the turn onto downwind.
-A suitable reference point, so as to track parallel to the runway, is chosen.
+More commonly, the effects of a headwind or tailwind on the crosswind leg will require less or more anticipation of when to start the turn onto downwind.
+A suitable reference point is chosen, so as to track parallel to the runway.
 The approach is assessed and a decision made on runway suitability, approach/threshold speed and maximum flap setting to be used.
 The correctness of the downwind spacing is assessed and if necessary, the reference point altered to maintain a parallel track.

 The turn onto base is normal and continued onto a suitable reference point with an allowance for drift.

 Once established on base leg, additional flap up to the maximum to be used for the landing is normally extended.

 The head or tailwind component experienced on base will affect the turn onto final and must be anticipated.
 The turn is continued onto a suitable reference point into wind that allows for drift, and tracks the aeroplane straight along the extended centreline.

 Throughout the descent the aiming point is monitored in the normal way and the power adjusted to maintain a steady rate of descent to touchdown – power controls the rate of descent.